surajitiitkgp/UbuntuDesktop/README.md

 # UbuntuDesktop
-Create web desktop - UI like Ubuntu 18.04.
+Create a web desktop -GUI like Ubuntu 18.04.

 #### A webpage is created, which looks like the desktop view of ubuntu 18.04.
-It also supports the certain UI features and operations like
+It also supports certain UI features and operations like
-  ##### -Create a new folder
+  ##### -Create a new folder.
-  ##### -Create a new file
+  ##### -Create a new file.
-  ##### -Delete a file and put it into trash
+  ##### -Delete a file and put it into the trash.
-  ##### -All the above features accessable through mouse event.
+  ##### -All the above features accessible through mouse events.

-  The `index.jsp` file provides the graphical user interface (GUI), which looks like desktop view of ubuntu 18.04.
+  The `index.jsp` file provides the graphical user interface (GUI), which looks like the desktop view of ubuntu 18.04.
-  The `custom.css` file provides the the css for `index.jsp` page.
+  The `custom.css` file contains the CSS for `index.jsp` page.
-  The `custom.js` file provides two context menu, one is used for creating folder and file, another is used for deleteing the folder/file.
-One digital clock is also implemented through the javascript, the corresponding code is also incorporated.
+  The `custom.js` file provides two context menu; one is used for creating folder and file, and another is used for deleting the folder/file.
+One digital clock is also implemented through the javascript; The corresponding code is also incorporated.
-  The functional operations are executed by the `ceate.jsp` file.
+  The functional operations are implemented in the `ceate.jsp` file.

   ### Installation and running process:
    #### -- Install Tomcat7 or upper version.